 - iv.
-The vet release ineligibility period will begin on the first rodeo performance or slack the contestant is scheduled to perform in.
-Any rodeos that fall within the ineligibility period will automatically be included in the release. - v.
-Notification must be given as outlined in section IV, rule D6.
-If contestant fails to notify CRES or rodeo secretary, as outline in section IV, rule D6, the contestant will be considered a non-notified vet release and will be required to pay entry fees, including CRES and associated fees and a non-notified turn out fine of one hundred (\$100) dollars for the rodeo in question. - vi.
-Contestant must submit a Vet note to the Association office within ten (10) days from the last performance of the rodeo(s) in question.
-If failure to submit vet release within time frame please refer to section IV, rule D 6(d). - vii.
-If contestant fails to designate vet release ineligibility period, a five (5) day vet release will automatically be given, unless contestant has used his/her three (3) five (5) day vet releases, then it will automatically be a thirty (30) day vet release. - viii.
-It is the contestants responsibility to keep track of the releases used. - c.
-A contestant may enter a rodeo if available competition times follow their doctor/vet release ineligibility period.
-However, should that contestant be positioned during competition time which falls within the release ineligibility time, said contestant will be required to "doctor/vet release" that performance or slack. - The contestant is responsible to notify CRES of all locations that fall within the release ineligibility time.
+Contestants that use additional releases beyond two (2) will result in a violation.
+The third release will be subject to a two hundred fifty-dollar (\$250) fine for the first offense, and the contestant will be ineligible to compete until the fine is paid.
+The fine will double with each offense. - v.
+The release ineligibility period will begin on the first rodeo performance or slack the contestant is scheduled to perform in.
+Any rodeos that fall within the ineligibility period will automatically be included in the release.
+Once a contestant releases out of a rodeo, they are out of the entire rodeo.
+Releases may not be used in go-rounds only. - vi.
+Notification must be given as outlined in Section IV D. 6.
+If contestant fails to notify the CRES office, turn out line or rodeo secretary, as outlined in Section IV D. 6., the contestant will be considered a non-notified turn out and will be required to pay entry fees, including CRES and associated fees and a non-notified turn out fine of one hundred (\$100) dollars for the rodeo in question. - vii.
+It is the contestant's responsibility to keep track of the releases used. - c.
+A contestant may enter a rodeo if available competition times follow their doctor/ release ineligibility period.
+However, should that contestant be positioned during competition time which falls within the release ineligibility time, said contestant will be required to "doctor/release" that performance or slack.

+The contestant is responsible to notify the CRES office of all locations that fall within the release ineligibility time.
 Contestants who are turned in as non-notified turn outs within the doctor's release ineligibility time will be updated as "visible injuries".
 These contestants' entry fees will be included in the purse.
-Notification must be given as outlined in section IV, rule D6. - d.
-If a contestant doctor or vet releases, failure to submit a doctor's or vet verification to the Association office within ten (10) days of the last performance of the rodeo in question, by the close of business, will result in a fine equal to the entry fees for the event(s) in question, plus an additional fifty dollars (\$50).
+Notification must be given as outlined in Section IV D. 6.

+- d.
+If a contestant doctor releases, failure to submit a doctor's note to the Association office within ten (10) days of the last performance of the rodeo in question, by the close of business, will result in a fine equal to the entry fees for the event(s) in question, plus an additional fifty dollars (\$50).
 Once a contestant has again competed, their original doctor's release will be invalid for future use. - e.
-Any abuses of rules pertaining to a doctor's or vet release will be subject to a five hundred dollar (\$500) fine for the first offence and a second offence during their career will result in a six (6) month suspension.
+Any abuses of rules pertaining to a doctor release will be subject to a five hundred dollar (\$500) fine for the first offence and a second offence during their career will result in a six (6) month suspension.
 Contestant will forfeit any money, points or awards won at the rodeo in which he competed while ineligible.
-If a contestant doctor's releases from a CPRA rodeo and competes at another event (i.e. C.C.A., PBR, etc.) it will be considered an abuse of the release and will be subject to the appropriate fine and penalties.
-This will apply over the course of the contestants CPRA career. - f.
+If a contestant doctor releases from a CPRA rodeo and competes at another event (i.e. CCA, PBR, etc.), it will be considered an abuse of the release and will be subject to the appropriate fine and penalties.
+This will apply over the course of the contestant's CPRA career. - f.
 It is the responsibility of the contestant to have the doctor or visible injury release in the Association office in the required time frame.
-Releases can be sent by FAX (403-945-0936), or sent with the secretary rodeo package.
+Releases can be sent by FAX (403-945-0936) or sent with the secretary rodeo package.

-7. Visible Injury Release
+8. Visible Injury Release